CBackyx/RingSG/README.md

 This repository contains a prototype implementation of the protocols proposed in *RingSG: Optimal Secure Vertex-Centric Computation for Collaborative Graph Processing (Accepted by ACM CCS 2025)*, with primary focuses on reproducing the paper's experimental results and fostering future research.

 The codebase is largely built upon [aby3](https://github.com/ladnir/aby3), a widely adopted scheme for efficient privacy-preserving computation.
-Our code adheres to the original organization/style of the [aby3](https://github.com/ladnir/aby3) library, and use modular protocol realizations with unit tests to help future utilization.
+Our code adheres to the original organization/style of the [aby3](https://github.com/ladnir/aby3) library, and uses modular protocol realizations with unit tests to help future utilization.

 Here is the table of contents of this document:
 - [0 Necessary Backgrounds](#0-necessary-backgrounds): some brief background information about RingSG;